Institute for Scientific Interchange: History

+Since 1983, the CRT Foundation has been the main supporter of ISI Foundation's activities, which are also funded by research projects from the European Commission and other banking foundations.

+ISI Foundation hosts researchers primarily engaged in the study of complex systems.

 In the 2011 SIR World Report of Institutional Rankings, ISI ranked 28th in Europe for scientific impact, 87th worldwide and 1/4th of the articles produced at ISI are in the top cited 10%.

-The ISI worked with the CRT Foundation (in particular with the Lagrange Project) and the San Paolo Company.